google/wuffs/doc/benchmarks.md

 [benchstat](https://godoc.org/golang.org/x/perf/cmd/benchstat) tool.
 For
 example, that tool can calculate confidence intervals based on multiple benchmark runs, or calculate p-values when comparing numbers before and after a code change.
-To install it, first install Go, then run `go get golang.org/x/perf/cmd/benchstat`.
+To install it, first install Go, then run `go install golang.org/x/perf/cmd/benchstat`.